huangw/dev_flow-gem/README.md

 - `dw [info]` or `dw` without command will list the tasks and if the working directory is clean, let user chose to switch to working for known tasks.

+- `dw switch [branch]` will list a workable branches to choose to switch to.
+If current branch is `develop`, `switch` is the default command.

 - `dw progress 0-98` set task progress. `dw pg` is an alias of `dw progress`.
 You are encouraged to frequently use this command to store you changes to remote servers (typically